-The latest complaint then argues with more particularity why the particular damages suffered by the various plaintiffs result from the defendants’ actions and also fall outside the state’s solemn promise.
+The latest complaint then argues with more particularity why the specific damages suffered by the various plaintiffs result from the defendants’ actions and also fall outside the state’s solemn promise.
 In other words, there are presently wrongs with no remedy, since they are not part of the Attorney General’s case.
 All well and good, but (and I may have missed it in this 200+ page filing), I don’t see how the plaintiffs can overcome Judge Shepherd’s firm rebuff of amending the original complaint to incorporate additional grounds for damage and new plaintiffs.
 And I also wonder if the Attorney General was worried about an end run by the original legal team, why he can’t simply add their matters to his complaint.

 In other words, I’d much rather be wrong.
 Having the attorneys who conceptualized this case, did such blockbuster research, and have developed a deep understanding of the tricks the defendants used carry the litigation forward is the only way to get to serious discovery, which in turn would pressure the defendants into coughing up enough dough to remedy the damage done.
 Discovery is a particularly potent weapon in this case because the findings would show how easily pension funds are fleeced and how private equity and hedge fund managers have no inhibitions about exploiting them.
 And the evidence would also lower the cost of launching other cases.
 So I hope their reading of Judge Shepherd is better than mine.